noobapoo99/new_portfolio/README.md

+## Note
+Few functions are not working on the website due to the size of files

 # Apoorv Nath Tripathi's Portfolio

 Welcome to my personal portfolio website!
 This site is built using React and 3JS, showcasing my skills, projects, and experiences.